 Less than 30 minutes from the park is the historic city of Edgefield, once a hotbed of political power in South Carolina.
 Billed as the “Home of Ten Governors,” Edgefield is proud to have sent an impressive number of native sons to the governor’s house, including Strom Thurmond, who went on to become the longest-serving member of the U.S. Senate.

 Along with its notable statesmen, the town also is known for its stoneware pottery, a unique folk-art tradition dating back 200 years.
-In addition, Edgefield serves as the headquarters of the National Wild Turkey Federation.

 Start your tour of Edgefield in Courthouse Square, a quintessential small-town center with a classic brick court house and picturesque village square.
 The heart of the downtown district, it has experienced little change since it was established more than 225 years ago.
 At the Welcome Center, located in the Tompkins Library, you can pick up a map with a self-guided walking tour of the town.